Degree RequirementADN/ASN or BSN (preferred)

 What Does an Orthopaedic Nurse Do?

-Orthopaedic nurses have many daily tasks, including seeing new patients and assessing symptoms, monitoring existing patients, and providing follow-up care to surgical patients.
+Orthopedic nurses have many daily tasks, including seeing new patients and assessing symptoms, monitoring existing patients, and providing follow-up care to surgical patients.
 They also help with casting and wound dressing for the recently injured as well as motion therapy for those recuperating from injuries.

-A large part of an orthopaedic nurse's job involves pain management.
+A large part of an orthopedic nurse's job involves pain management.
 They often help administer, monitor, and assess pain medications for patients and explain proper procedures to help minimize further injury and infection, thus minimizing future pain.

 • Assist doctors in providing care for musculoskeletal problems